Alabastard/qmk_firmware/docs/feature_pointing_device.md

 # Pointing Device Modes :id=pointing-device-modes

 Inspired by the work of previous trackball users that added features such as drag scroll, caret scroll, and sniping modes to their keyboards, this framework allows for easy setup and inclusion of different pointing device modes that when active will change the behaviour of a pointing device by taking it's x/y outputs and changing them into something else such as h/v for drag scrolling, key presses such as arrow keys for caret scrolling, and even just adjusting the x/y values before output.
 When a pointing device mode is active it accumulates x and y outputs from a pointing device and stores it into internal x & y values, halting normal mouse x and y output (_modes can re-enable and/or modify mouse output_), these internally stored x and y values are then divided by a defined divisor resulting the modified output (_key taps, h/v, modified mouse x/y etc._).
 The dividing factors can be used to control sensitivity in each mode as adjusting cpi may not always be desired/possible.

 The framework has keycode support for up to **15** *(16 total modes including `PM_NONE`, 10 not including built in modes)* custom modes natively through the `PM_MO(<pointing mode>)` and `PM_TG(<pointing mode>)` keycode macros which act as momentary and toggle keys for `<pointing mode>` respectively, similarly to the layer keys of the same type (up to 256).
 5 of the 15 modes are already used by built in modes, however these can easily be overwritten if needed.
 There is an additional Null mode `PM_NONE` (_Default pointing device output_) that cannot be overwritten.
 More modes beyond this (_mode id's > 16_) can be added but they will require the addition of custom keycodes to activate the modes as the `PM_MO(<pm>)` and `PM_TG(<pm>)` macros only support up to mode id 15.
-New custom modes can be added through either adding keycode maps to the `pointing_device_mode_maps` array or through the through user/kb callbacks functions (_see advanced use below_).
+New custom modes can be added through either adding keycode maps to the `pointing_device_mode_maps` array or through the user/kb callback functions (_see advanced use below_).

 ## Pointing Modes Basic Use